Miniature Railroad (Hersheypark): 1971

 Following the 1970 season, Hershey Park began a redevelopment plan which called for the park to become a theme park.
 Hershey Park was renamed Hersheypark, and the park went through a number of other changes, including removing a variety of old rides.
 The Miniature Railroad, however, continued to operate despite the addition of the park's gate in 1971.
 The addition of the gate and the location of the ride placed a portion of the track within the park gate, and a portion of the track outside the park gate.
 The Comet Hollow station was inside the park, and the Park Boulevard station was outside the gate.
 Guests of the park could get their hand stamped so they would be able to renter the park by taking the Miniature Railroad back to Comet Hollow.

 Towards the end of the 1971 season, the ride fell victim to vandalism.
 Vandals placed objects on the tracks, which caused the train to derail.
 The train was damaged and not able to be used for operation.
 As a result, the ride was placed in storage for the 1972 season.
 However, the park still wanted to restore and operate the ride.
 One such concept was developed after the park opened the Rhineland section of the park in 1973.
 The ride would have been called the Rhineland Express.
 However, due to the extensive damage done to train, combined with slow economic years in 1973 and 1974, among other plans cancelled, the plan to bring back the Miniature Railroad in some fashion was abandoned, and the ride was never repaired or refurbished.

 2007: Restoration

 Hersheypark celebrated its 100th season in 2007.
 This sparked an interest in seeing the Miniature Railroad restored.
 Later that year, Friends of the Hershey Trolley, in conjunction with Hershey Entertainment & Resorts (owner of Hersheypark), announced that they were restoring the Miniature Railroad train.
 One car was placed on display in 2007, and again in the 2011 Hershey Memorial Day Parade.

 2020: Chocolatetown Exhibit

-In July 2020, Hershey's Chocolatetown, Hersheypark's new entrance and region opened to the public and one of the cars from the Miniature Railroad was put on display infront of Milton's Ice Cream Parlor inside the Hersheypark Supply Co. gift shop.
+In July 2020, Hershey's Chocolatetown, Hersheypark's new entrance and region opened to the public and one of the cars from the Miniature Railroad was put on display in front of Milton's Ice Cream Parlor inside the Hersheypark Supply Co. gift shop.
 The car was on display until at least the end of November 2022.